-The RO has been a family run company for over eighty years and during that time has been blessed with extraordinary length of service from many of its staff.
+The RO has been a family run company for nearly 90 years and during that time has been blessed with extraordinary length of service from many of its staff.

-In the last three years alone we have been able to add six more names to the board for those who have worked for the RO for more than 25 years.
-The average length of service for head office staff is currently more than 12 years, providing the organisation with tremendous stability.
+In the last few years alone we have been able to add six more names to the board for those who have worked for the RO for more than 25 years.

-An example of this is the RO annual quiz, which is now in its sixteenth year, and in that time has raised over £50,000 for various local causes.
+An example of this is the RO annual quiz, which is now in its seventeenth year, and in that time has raised over £65,000 for various local causes.
 Every year staff members also give up their time to paint, decorate or garden for a nominated local organisation in need of support.